bifeng/nlp_paper_colletion/Few Short Learning Summary.md

 ### Question

-- How to select a good support set (支撑集) ?
+- Why always use 5-way 1-shot or 5-way 5-shot in few shot learning ?

 - How to training model with less parameter for few shot data ?